macster110/cetacean_sim/README.md

 <center><img src="resources/screenshot.png" width="512"></center>
 An example of the CetSim GUI showing a finished probability of detection simulation.

+Note: the CetSim GUI is in beta and some features still have to be implemented.

 ## Builds ##
 A .jar file is and bin file is located in the cetacean_sim_builds folder.
 Double click the bin file to start the GUI.